Mercury-Atlas 9: In-orbit activities

-Technical problems on the flight
+Technical issues during the flight

 On the 19th orbit, the first sign of trouble appeared when the spacecraft 0.05 g (0.5 m/s^{2}) light came on.
 However, this turned out to be a faulty indicator, and the spacecraft was not reentering.
 On the 20th orbit, Cooper lost all attitude readings.
 The 21st orbit saw a short-circuit occur in the bus bar serving the 250 VA (115 V, 400 Hz) main inverter.
 This left the automatic stabilization and control system without electric power.

 On the 21st orbit, John Glenn on board the tracking ship Coastal Sentry Quebec near Kyushu, Japan, helped Cooper prepare a revised checklist for retrofire.
 Due to the system malfunctions, many of the steps would have to be done manually.
 Only Hawaii and Zanzibar were in radio range on this last orbit, but communications were good.
 Cooper noted that the carbon dioxide level was rising in the cabin and in his spacesuit.
 He told Carpenter as he passed over Zanzibar, "Things are beginning to stack up a little."
 Throughout the problems, Cooper remained cool, calm and collected.

 Cooper did not experience much of an appetite during the flight and ate only because it was scheduled.
 The food containers and water dispenser system proved unwieldy and he was not able to properly prepare freeze-dried food packages, so he limited his consumption to cubed food and bite-sized sandwiches.
 Cooper found the cubed food largely unpalatable, which contributed to his lack of eating.
 He had no difficulty urinating during the flight and the urine collection system worked well, although transferring urine to storage bags in the cramped capsule proved difficult.
 Cooper took several naps during the flight, lasting about an hour each.
 He experienced some discomfort from the pressure suit compressing his knees, which he alleviated by moving his feet slightly upward.
 Some time before re-entry, Cooper complied with an order to consume a dextroamphetamine tablet to ensure his alertness; he reported not feeling any sleepiness for the remainder of the flight.